marinakuznetcova/marina.github.io/frontend-dev-svg-toolkit-pt-2.md

 Design parts can be used as a background whereas content images should become individual elements in the markup.
 It's necessary for screen readers and search engines to "understand" all significant details of the content including pictures with filled "alt" attributes.

-To tell one point from the other you can read a quite detailed article here.
+To tell one point from the other you can read [quite a detailed article here](https://pawelgrzybek.com/image-tag-vs-background-property/).
 SVG pictures rarely appear to be parts of content - unlike photos which are sometimes hard to refer to either content or design.

 *Content:* insert an image into the markup using img tag or the SVG code itself.